tapzx2/digital-garden/content/index.md

 Hello!
 Welcome to my personal site.
 It is *under construction*.

-My name is Nicholas Tapia, I'm currently a fractional COO and traveling the world as a dancer.
+My name is Nicholas Tapia, I'm currently a fractional COO, traveling the world, and dancing.

 In my free time I research knowledge management, practice my Spanish, and do some mini design projects.
 In the past I ran a roofing company, started a venue rental company, and worked as a cyber security analyst at JPMC.